 These stories are based on information gathered from health professionals and consumers.
 They may be helpful as you make important health decisions.

 "I have suffered from some really bad symptoms from ulcerative colitis.
 The diarrhea and pain interrupt my life.
 I can't go anywhere without checking out where all the bathrooms are.
-I don't dare go on long hikes or go skiing, things I used to do all the time.
 It makes me depressed.
 I like the idea of having surgery so I don't have to deal with this illness anymore."

 — Toni, age 33